Ectario/articles-and-wu/WriteUps/r3ctf2025/mini-agent/README.md

 ## First idea: "Static-call proxy? sounds cool"

-I spent a solid chunk of the CTF chasing what looked like a clean bypass for the agent jail.
+I spent a solid chunk of the CTF chasing what looked like a clean bypass for the agent jail (needed to gather more than 10 ether and use withdraw method).
 The thought process:
 * `register` only inspects the **runtime** of the agent you submit
   * must be `< 100` bytes